adscorp100/mdhomecarebuild/src/content/services/aged-care-home-modifications-maintenance.md

 ---

-##
+## Home Modifications & Maintenance Services for Seniors in {suburb}

-Home Modifications & Maintenance Services for Seniors in {suburb}Our specialized home modification and maintenance services help seniors in {suburb} continue living safely and independently in their own homes.
+Our specialized home modification and maintenance services help seniors in {suburb} continue living safely and independently in their own homes.
 We provide customized solutions that address mobility challenges, enhance accessibility, and create safer living environments.

-###
+### Home Modification Services in {suburb}

-Home Modification Services in {suburb}We offer a comprehensive range of home modifications for seniors in {suburb}, including:
+We offer a comprehensive range of home modifications for seniors in {suburb}, including:

 - **Bathroom Modifications**: Installation of grab rails, shower seats, raised toilet seats, non-slip flooring, and accessible showers or wet rooms
 - **Kitchen Modifications**: Lowered countertops, accessible cabinets, lever taps, and adaptations for easier meal preparation